kluo/edx-documentation/en_us/course_authors/source/creating_content/create_problem.rst

  to export your course, edit some of your course's XML files in a text editor, and then re-import your course.
 We recommend that you create a backup copy of your course before you do this.
-We also recommend that you only edit your course files in the text editor if you're very familiar with editing XML.
+We also recommend that you only edit your course files in the text editor if you are very familiar with editing XML.

 Terminology
 ************

-Sections, subsections, units, and components have different names in the **Course Outline** view and in the list of files that you'll see after you export your course and open the .xml files for editing.
+Sections, subsections, units, and components have different names in the **Course Outline** view and in the list of files that you see after you export your course and open the .xml files for editing.
 The following table lists the names of these elements in the **Course Outline** view and in a list of files.